LilianaOSullivan/ilo/docs/docs/Development/API Usage.md

 ### Obtaining an API Key

 An API Key can be obtained by sending a *POST* request to `/key`.
-The API will reply with a JSON as follows
+The API will reply with a JSON as follows.

 ```json
 {